-Utilize the personalized learning feature within Pinnacle Series to assign a personalized learning path to any individual that has completed an assessment in the past.
-Users can also self-enrol into a personalized learning path.
+Utilize the personalized learning feature within Pinnacle Series to assign a personalized learning path to any individual who has completed an assessment in the past.
+Users can also self-enroll in a personalized learning path.

 See this guidance - Requirements for mapping KnowledgeSmart Assessments to Pinnacle Series Courses